 Schwab also has over 300 branch locations, more than any other brokerage firm.
 You can find a Charles Schwab location near you in most major cities.

-When setting up a Charles Schwab brokerage account, you will have several options, one of which is to work with an advisor.
-If you decide you want a financial advisor, there are several types of advisory services to choose from as well.
+When setting up a Charles Schwab brokerage account, you will have the option to work with an advisor.
+There are several types of advisory services to choose from.

 Here’s a quick rundown of some of Schwab’s main advisory services.

 Your Charles Schwab financial advisor doesn’t have to be a real person.
-They offer an automated advisory service that builds a portfolio, monitors it, harvests your tax losses to offset investment gains, and rebalances your investments over time using low-cost exchange traded funds.
+They offer an automated advisory service that performs a number of basic tasks, including:

 There is a $5000 minimum to use Schwab’s robo-advisor service.